Uber buys Postmates, ups delivery game in $2.65 billion deal

 The acquisition enables the ride-hailing giant to increase its delivery offerings at a time when the global pandemic has suppressed customers’ desire for rides while boosting home delivery needs.
 While Uber’s meal delivery business, Uber Eats, has mostly focused on restaurants, Postmates delivers a wider array of goods including groceries, pharmacy items, alcoholic drinks and party supplies.

-Uber and its Uber Eats food-delivery division will gain ground against DoorDash, which controls about 37% of the U.S. food delivery market.
-That’s compared with Uber Eats’ 20% share before the Postmates deal.
-Grubhub holds around 30% of the U.S. food delivery market, according to Second Measure, a data analysis company.
+Uber and its Uber Eats food-delivery division will gain ground against DoorDash, which controls about 44% of the U.S. meal delivery market.
+That’s compared with Uber Eats’ 23% share before the Postmates deal.
+Grubhub and its subsidiaries had just under 23% of the U.S. meal delivery market, according to May figures from Second Measure, a data analysis company.
+Postmates had about 8% of the market.

 “We really believe that the market is much bigger than, let’s say, the traditional delivery players,” Khosrowshahi said.
 “We look at groceries as a category, there’s a lot of hot food being delivered, we look at essentials as a category that we are going to go after as well.”